-Water meters up to 20 mm size for single unit residential units with individual water services, will be supplied and installed by the Municipality.
-Water meters larger than 20 mm in size shall be supplied and installed by the Municipality in accordance with AWWA C700, C701 or C702.
+Water meters less than 25 mm size for single unit residential units with individual water services, will be supplied and installed by the Municipality.
+Water meters 25 mm and larger in size shall be supplied by the Municipality, installed by others, and charged to the property owner.
+Water Meters shall be installed in accordance with AWWA C700, C701 or C702.